duytran31187/node-samples/typescript-learning/README.md

  #issues
  1. "Unable to resolve signature of class decorator when called as an expression.
 The runtime will invoke the decorator with 1 arguments, but the decorator expects 2." => to sort: remove experimentalDecorators from tsconfig.json
+ - To make decorator work, need to enable settings on tsconfig.json:experimentalDecorators, emitDecoratorMetadata